 - Ask a heating engineer if you’re unsure.

-4: Not heating, but hot water is fine
+4: No heating, but you have hot water

 Some combi boilers can be set to provide hot water without heating.
 In the summer, it’s common practice to switch off the heating mode entirely - make sure it’s switched back on in winter.